Day 1: Los Angeles International Airport.

 If you are trying to reach the city center of Copenhagen from Copenhagen Airport, then you are in luck.

 Tickets for the train, metro, and bus can be easily purchased at ticket machines at baggage claim and inside Terminal 3.
-These machines only accepted debit cards with pin.
-I tried to use my credit card, but it was declined.
-If you have any problems, you can stop by the DSB ticket counter inside Terminal 3.
+These machines only accept debit cards with a PIN.

 Since I needed to reach Copenhagen Central Station, I purchased a ticket for the train.
 A train directly connects the airport and the central station in under 15 minutes.